CWE List & CERT Secure Coding Standards — An Overview

 CERT is a secure coding standard.
 It’s developed by the CERT division of the Software Engineering Institute at Carnegie Mellon University.
 This secure coding standard is available for C and C++.

 CERT targets insecure coding practices and undefined behaviors that lead to security risks.
 Using CERT security rules will help you identify security issues in existing code and prevent the introduction of new issues that pose a security risk.

 You can apply CERT secure coding rules faster by using a static analyzer, such as Helix QAC.

-The CERT compliance modules for Helix QAC identify security violations in C and C++ code.
+Perforce's static analyzers — Helix QAC and Klocwork — can check your code against CERT C and C++ coding standards.
 CERT security rules improve the safety and quality of your code.
-And Helix QAC automatically checks your code against CERT’s secure coding rules.
+And, both of Perforce's static analyzers automatically checks your code against CERT’s secure coding rules.

 This module supports the 2016 editions of CERT C and CERT C++ coding standards.